 Located on historic Canyon Road, El Zaguán is a must-stop for visitors in search of the authentic Santa Fe.
 In 1854, James L. Johnson bucked the standard practice among his fellow merchants of living near to the plaza and purchased a parcel of land along Canyon Road.
 The building, known as El Zaguán, lives on and carries a fascinating history.
 Visitors are welcome to relax in its beautiful gardens, view art exhibits, hold private events, attend guest lectures, and learn about the cast of characters that has contributed to the unique culture and history of Santa Fe.

-Currently offering small private group tours of the museum, call to book.
-Check website for EVENTS: Usually Open JUNE - OCT.
+OPEN: Check website for EVENTS: Usually Open JUNE - OCT.
 The “Ranch of the Swallows” Living History Museum was founded 300 years ago as a paraje – stopping place – on El Camino Real, the Royal Road to Mexico City.
 Today, it is a one-of-a-kind destination where the past comes to life, and exciting weekend programs are fun for the whole family!

 TOUR times by appointment.
 See hours.
 Dating back to the late 1500s, early 1600s, and built upon land that was used as a sacred site dating back to the 1300s, San Miguel Chapel is the oldest recorded sanctified church in the United States.
 It is the only church in New Mexico that still holds a Latin Mass and Mass in English, and offers popular annual events.
 This amazing chapel is one of the least known, yet most significant historic treasures in the U.S.